-This section will provide guidance to municipal and county staff on how to develop and implement an engagement strategy; including an overview of the relevant stakeholder groups; key topics; and tactics for making this engagement as effective as possible.
+This section provides guidance to municipal and county staff on how to develop and implement an engagement strategy; including an overview of the relevant stakeholder groups; key topics; and tactics for making this engagement as effective as possible.

-This section will provide information on how local governments can incorporate solar energy goals into local planning documents, such as comprehensive plans, functional plans, or small area plans.
+This section provides information on how local governments can incorporate solar energy goals into local planning documents, such as comprehensive plans, functional plans, or small area plans.

-This section will provide a general overview of the permitting and inspection process in the United States, followed by a discussion of best practices for improving the permitting and inspection process at the local level.
+This section provides a general overview of the permitting and inspection process in the United States, followed by a discussion of best practices for improving the permitting and inspection process at the local level.

-This section will go over the key areas of a residential transaction, applicable laws, and resources that local governments can provide to help educate and protect consumers.
+This section goes over the key areas of a residential transaction, applicable laws, and resources that local governments can provide to help educate and protect consumers.

-This section will provide detail on how electric utilities operate, along with the questions and concerns that are likely to arise as solar energy use expands.
+This section provides detail on how electric utilities operate, along with the questions and concerns that are likely to arise as solar energy use expands.
 This will help local governments engage with utilities as they work toward their solar energy development goals.

 This section will provide an overview of community solar, including the different types of community solar models, various challenges of community solar models, and case studies of community solar.